blacklabelops/logrotate/README.md

   blacklabelops/logrotate
 ~~~~

+> This will logrotate any logfile(s) under /var/lib/docker/containers, /var/log/docker (or subdirectories of them).

 # Customize Log File Ending

 You can define the file endings fluentd will attach to.
 The container will by default crawl for